tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 It is possible to learn a language without passive immersion, but it is almost impossible to do with only passive immersion.
 You need to actively immerse and look up as many words as you can while doing so.

+### Watching raw or watching with Japanese subs?

+Both have their advantanges.
+When you watch with Japanese subs, you train your reading comprehension.
+When you watch raw, you train your listening comprehension.
+Try to balance the two.

 ### When do I make a card and when do I just keep going?